 It can be tempting to save those extra vacation days at work and arrive in the port city the day of your cruise.
 Doing this puts you on a tight schedule, however, and any delays could mean disaster for your well planned vacation.
 Arrive a day or two early (especially if you're traveling during the winter months) and enjoy some pre-cruise relaxation by exploring the port city.

 Traveling with a large group of people?
 Bring walkie-talkies onboard to keep everyone connected.
 This way, you can avoid any cell phone roaming charges.

 Whether your concern is seasickness or lost luggage, a travel insurance plan from Travel Guard can be there for you while you cruise.
 Travel Guard's 'round the clock assistance can go to work on your behalf re-booking delayed or cancelled flights so you don't miss your ship's departure, finding lost luggage and more.
 Travel Guard can also help if you experience a medical emergency onboard your cruise.
 Plus a travel insurance plan can cover you for things like travel delays due to inclement weather, trip cancellation/interruption and medical expenses so that you may book your vacation with confidence.

-For more ways a travel insurance plan from Travel Guard is important for your next cruise, click here.
+Planning your next cruise?
+Find out more ways a travel insurance plan from Travel Guard is important for you.

 Copyright © 2023, Travel Guard.
 Non insurance services are provided by Travel Guard.